-Activating a 406 MHz beacon for even a very short time will generate a Cospas-Sarsat distress alert message that will be relayed to Search and Rescue Services for their immediate action.
-121.5 / 243 MHz distress beacons can be activated for test at defined time periods.
+Activating a 406 MHz beacon for even a very short time will generate a Cospas-Sarsat distress alert message that will be relayed to SAR services for their immediate action.
 406 MHz beacons are digitally coded and transmit distress signals without delay.
 Therefore, 406 MHz beacons should not be activated except in real distress situations or unless special prior arrangements have been made with the Cospas-Sarsat Mission Control Centre (MCC) that services your region.

 Warning!!!
-Activating a beacon for reasons other than to indicate a distress situation or without the prior authorization from a Cospas-Sarsat MCC is considered an offence in many countries of the world, and could result in prosecution.
+Activating a beacon for reasons other than to indicate a distress situation or without the prior authorization from a Cospas-Sarsat MCC is considered an offence in many countries/territories of the world, and could result in prosecution.